This Eckerson Group report recommends 10 vital steps to attain success in DataOps.READ MORE

-In some ways, those businesses are data analytics companies that also provide a specialized service based on those analytics like analytics plus car transportation service, analytics plus room reservations, or analytics plus movie rentals.
-More fundamentally, they are analytics plus a matching service that matches people to drivers, people to rooms or people to movies.
+In some ways, these businesses are data analytics companies that also provide a specialized service based on those analytics like analytics plus car transportation service, analytics plus room reservations, or analytics plus movie rentals.
+More fundamentally, they are analytics plus a matching service connecting people to drivers, people to rooms or people to movies.

-And then once each of those businesses mastered those basics, they then used their analytics to expand into other related businesses like food delivery in the case of Uber or using data about what films people watch to figure out what kind of films that should be created.
-I don’t know if people have noticed, but it seems like the rom com so popular in the 80’s and 90’s disappeared until Netflix recently decided to bring it back.
+Once each of them mastered those basics, they then used their analytics to expand into other related businesses like food delivery in the case of Uber or using data about what films people watch to figure out what kind of films that should be created.
+I don’t know if people have noticed, but it seems like the rom-com so popular in the ’80s and ’90s disappeared until Netflix recently decided to bring it back.

-While these companies are dealing with scaling problems that most organizations have yet to face, the reality is that the problems they ran into are issues that most companies will very quickly face when they try to put big data into real production.
+While these companies are dealing with scaling problems that most organizations have yet to face, the reality is that the problems they ran into are issues that most companies will very quickly face when they try to put big data analytics use cases into production.
 For example:

-The fact that these companies invested in projects to solve these very fundamental issues, points to the reality that if you want to deploy a big data solution into a production environment, you are going to have to invest time, money and most importantly, people, into solving real problems that you will face.
+The fact that these companies invested in projects to solve these very fundamental issues point to the reality that if you want to deploy a big data solution into a production environment, you are going to have to invest time, money and most importantly, people, into solving real problems that you will face.
 And some of those problems are frankly items that most organizations thought were already solved.

 The good news is that in all of the cases I mention above, they have all open sourced their projects.
-The bad news is that for the most part, these projects were designed to automate a solution in a relatively specific manner that will work well for them, but won’t work well out of the box for the general use case without some additional coding.
+The bad news is that for the most part, these projects were designed to automate a solution in a relatively specific manner that will work well for them but won’t work well out of the box for the general use case without some additional coding.

-If you want to learn more about how Infoworks.io agile data engineering platform can automate your on premise or cloud data architecture and accelerate the creation of data pipelines in a code-free, production ready environment, feel free to contact us.
+If you want to learn more about how Infoworks.io agile data engineering platform can automate your on premise or cloud data architecture and accelerate the creation of data pipelines in a code-free, production-ready environment, feel free to contact us.